-Public hearing notices were mailed to property owners within 300 feet of the site.
+Public hearing notices were mailed to property owners within 300 feet of the site and property owners with active Williamson Act Contracts within a mile of the site.
 As of the writing of this report, no responses have been received by Planning Staff.